Falamarcao/falamarcao/README.md

 ### PROFILE

 👋 Hi!
-I’m a real human (not a GitHub bot) who enjoys building things and learning along the way 💡
+I’m a real human (not a GitHub bot) who enjoys building things and learning along the way. 💡

 💻 Lately, I’ve been working on a personal project that’s slowly coming together, which has been really fun!

-⚙️ I’ve explored web, mobile, data, and DevOps — always curious to try new tools and figure things out
+⚙️ I’ve explored web, mobile, data, and DevOps — always curious to try new tools and figure things out.

-✨ Always chasing creativity, cool projects, and whatever challenge comes next 🚀
+✨ Always chasing creativity, cool projects, and whatever challenge comes next! 🚀

 ### TECH STACK